Lima Memorial Health System Logo

 Causes

-Paronychia is common.
+Paronychia is a common condition.
 It is from injury to the area, such as biting off or picking a hangnail or from trimming or pushing back the cuticle.

 • Bacteria